 To use the trained convolutional network in your Java app, use the following Java code:

 // Load trained convolutional network ConvolutionalNetwork trainedNet= FileIO.createFromFile("trainedNetwork.dnet", ConvolutionalNetwork.class); // turn on image preprocessing used during the training ((ImagePreprocessing)trainedNet.getPreprocessing()).setEnabled(true); // Create image classifier based on trained neetwork and VisRec API ImageClassifierNetwork imageClassifier = new ImageClassifierNetwork (trainedNet); // load image to classify BufferedImage image = ImageIO.read(new File("someImage.jpg")); // Classify new image and get probabilities for all possible classes Map<String, Float> results = imageClassifier.classify(image);

 Follow the same procedure to create binary classifiers for other image sets, and note that it may require to tune some of the parameters.

 - Machine Learning basics – if you’re completely new to machine learning

-- From Linear Regression to Deep Learning in 5 minutes – if you want to get a brief overview of the basic principles of deep learning and convolutional neural networks
+- From Basic Machine Learning to Deep Learning in 5 minutes – if you want to get a brief overview of the basic principles of deep learning and convolutional neural networks

 - Basic Deep Learning Terms Explained Briefly – A very brief explanation of the common terms you find in deep learning examples.
-Also let us know what would you like to see explained on Twitter @deepnetts you can use hashtag #explain
+Also, let us know what would you like to see explained on Twitter @deepnetts use hashtag #explain